Southwest Airlines LUV

 - Replace Executive Chairman Gary Kelly and CEO Bob Jordan with leadership recruited from outside the company

-- Launch a comprehensive board-level business review of strategy, costs, network, capital allocation and technology
+- Launch a comprehensive board-level business review of commercial strategy, unit costs, network, capital allocation and technology

-- Modernize commercial strategy (assigned seating, premium products, ancillary revenue)
+- Modernize commercial strategy (assigned seating, premium products, ancillary revenue, basic economy)

 KPIs cited